raoulmillais/doccit/README.md

 Organisation Documentation
 --------------------------

+Generates a catalogue / index of our open source projects.

 * Pull all public projects in from github API to generate an index
 * It must be opt-in.
 We could check for doccit enabled projects by looking for